 - Disconnect the red positive cable from the battery and then disconnect the black negative cable.

-- Leave car running and put portable battery away.
+- Leave the car running and put a portable battery away.

-- Take vehicle on a 20 or so minute drive to help recharge the battery.
+- Take your vehicle on a 20 or so minute drive to help recharge the battery.

 Now we are going to talk about the longer method for charging a car battery, but it is the more reliable method.
 Sometimes a battery is too dead to jump, and that is when you will have to try charging it with a charger.
 Other times you won’t be using the battery for a while, and that is another good reason to charge a car battery with a charger.
 As you will see charging a battery with a charger is just as simple as jumping a car battery, so you shouldn’t be afraid to charge your car batteries at home.

 Before going into details about how to charge a car battery with a charger although a lot of you may be wondering can you even charge a dead battery.
 The answer is yes you can, but it will take some time, especially if the battery is really dead.
 Depending on the cold cranking amps of the battery and the amps at which you are charging the battery will determine how long it takes.
 At six amps a battery can take eight hours for the smallest ones to charge and up to sixteen hours for stronger batteries.
 At higher amps, you can cut this time in half.
 For example at ten amps the time it takes is half, and at thirty amps it only takes between two to four hours to charge a battery.